Acceptance and Commitment Therapy

 Our Attempts to Avoid Discomfort is Part of the Problem

 One of the core aspects of ACT is the view that too strong attempts to try to control or avoid what we think and feel is actually keeping us from living a meaningful and fulfilling life.
-Attempts to control and avoid can thus be part of the reason why we are not living life in the way we truly want.
+Attempts to control and avoid can thus be a hindrance in living life in the way we truly want.

-If we experience anxiety in social gatherings, for instance, we can avoid these and miss out of relations that could’ve been rewarding to us.
+Experiencing anxiety in social gatherings can make us avoid these and miss out on relationships that could’ve been enriching.
 If we experience a lot of self-condescending thoughts in our job, we may avoid speaking with our colleagues.
-In a general attempt to avoid uncomfortable thoughts and feelings, we can make so many plans and do so many things that in the end we aren’t able to keep up with our calendar.
+Stuffing our calendar with plans as an attempt to avoid uncomfortable thoughts can make us unable to keep up.
 If comparing ourself with someone else makes us feel insecure, we can start having condescending thoughts about the other person and neglect the kind way of being that we truly want to experience and express.

 There are countless ways in which we can attempt to control and avoid difficult feelings, thoughts and bodily sensations.
-We all do this to a certain extent, but when it starts limiting us in living a meaningful, enriching life, we can learn how to be with our inner experiences in a different way.
+We all do this to a certain extent.
+When it starts limiting us in living a meaningful, enriching life, we can learn how to be with our inner experiences in a different way.

 Learning How to be With Our Experiences in a New Way

-In ACT, we will work with willingness to feel all feelings, sense all sensations and allowing all thoughts to come and go.
+We will train willingness to feel all feelings, sense all sensations and allow all thoughts to come and go.
 If we try to do this the way most of us are used to, it can seem overwhelming.
 In ACT, we therefore train new ways to be with what we experience.
-We do this by means of methods that can vary from person to person, for instance conversation, mindfulness practices and breathwork.
-Like in CFT, we will in ACT train becoming able to be with all our experiences in a present, kind way.
+We do this by means of methods that can vary from person to person.
+This can be conversation, mindfulness practices and breathwork.
+Like in CFT, it is about training how to be with all our experiences in a present, kind way.